iCodeWalker/three-js-shaders/readme.md

    Usefull when we want to have same shader but with different results.
    Animate the values.
    Can be used in both vertex and fragment shaders.

+   14. Do not use Date.now() for uTime because the number is too big for the shader.